 As noted above, the headphones are wired with a 3-meter cable.
 The cable does not detach and is not replaceable if it comes off by error.
 The cable mini-jack is gold plated to add some aesthetics to the otherwise plain-looking black headphones.
 There is also a ¼ inch stereo jack adaptor included which helps the headphones adapt to other plug-ins.
 Being wired means they have no Bluetooth capabilities or wireless technology.
 They do connect to smartphones and laptops easily with their cable and jack adaptor.
 Wired can also be a plus for these headphones since it will mean they have no latency and will have a quick response rate.

 While they may not offer much in connectivity, the Beyerdynamic 250 OHM’s in the DT 770 Pro model offers maximum flexibility and detailed reliable sound, making them preferred for professional use.
 The headphones come at a great value for their features and audience focus of professional usage.
-However, for a slightly higher price-point, you could probably find wireless headphones that may offer more adaptable features for those with a more active lifestyle.
+However, for a slightly higher price point, you could probably find wireless headphones that may offer more adaptable features for those with a more active lifestyle.

 10. Bose 700 Outstanding ANC Performance

 The Bose NC 700 headphones offer amazing sound quality and noise cancellation levels.
 Great sound quality and noise cancellation are expected at their high price point.
 They can be found for nearly $400 at many locations.
-While the price is notably on the high end for wireless, noise cancelling headphones, their features speak to its worthiness of such a high price.
+While the price is notably on the high end for wireless, noise cancelling headphones, their features speak to the worthiness of such a high price.

-Bose is a brand well-known for their great products in the sound industry, especially for noise cancelling headphones.
+Bose is a brand well-known for its great products in the sound industry, especially for noise cancelling headphones.
 The Bose NC 700 headphones are no exception to that.
 Not only do their headphones isolate noise while listening to music, but they also isolate for phone calls.

 The Bose NC 700s are wireless and have a sleek stylish design.
 They also offer sufficient battery life for all of their included features.
-Battery life on the headphones is approximately 20 hours and will vary slightly depending on what features you are utilizing and volume levels that will drain the battery life.
+The battery life on the headphones is approximately 20 hours and will vary slightly depending on what features you are utilizing and volume levels that will drain the battery life.

 The Bose NC 700s lead their class with outstanding noise cancellation levels.
 Most noise cancelling headphones only isolate noise during listening sessions.
 The Bose NC 700 headphones take noise cancellation one step further.
 Their noise cancellation also functions well during phone calls, so that the other line cannot hear any noise in the background of your phone call.
 Making phone calls with your wireless headphones while walking down a busy street is no longer an issue with the Bose NC 700s.